ardywibowo/ardywibowo.github.io/content/post/academic-tree/index.md

 ![image](tree.png)

 An academic family tree is a diagram that shows the relationships between researchers and their advisors.
 I find it amazing that many modern researchers can trace their academic lineage to great scientists from the past.
 I think it's a great way to pay homage to the people who have come before us.
+You can find your academic tree [here](https://academictree.org/).

 You can see my academic tree above.
 Among other great figures, some of my academic ancestors include:

 - **Gaston Darboux** (1842–1917): a French mathematician renowned for his contributions to differential geometry, particularly the Darboux theorem and the Darboux integral, which significantly advanced the understanding of surfaces and transformations in geometry.